Huge 2025 tsunami in Alaska fjord was second-highest on record

 There were no photographs or video recordings of the tsunami, so the scientists reconstructed the events using aerial photos taken afterward, satellite and seismic data, fieldwork at the site and accounts of people who were nearby at the time.

-Tracy Arm, about 50 miles (80 km) south of Alaska's capital Juneau, is roughly 25 miles (40 km) long and six-tenths of a mile (1 km) wide, with surrounding cliffs more than 3,280 feet (1,000 meters) high.
+Tracy Arm, about 80km south of Alaska’s capital Juneau, is roughly 40km long and 1km wide, with surrounding cliffs more than 1km high.
 The researchers determined the wave height by measuring where the stripping of vegetation had occurred, leaving dramatic scars on the rock walls.
 The wave rose so high because the immense volume of water displaced by rock from the landslide was squeezed through a confined space.

-"The stripped vegetation is basically a very sharp line, below which there is only rock and sediment and some tree stumps, and above which is virgin forest, standing as it did on August 9 before the tsunami.
-Like two different worlds," Shugar said.
+“The stripped vegetation is basically a very sharp line, below which there is only rock and sediment and some tree stumps, and above which is virgin forest, standing as it did on Aug 9 before the tsunami.
+Like two different worlds,” Prof Shugar added.

-About 83 million cubic yards (64 million cubic meters) of rock collapsed in about one minute.
+About 64 million cubic m of rock collapsed in about one minute.
 That is 24 times the volume of the Great Pyramid of Giza, according to University College London geophysicist and study co-author Stephen Hicks.

-"This collapse triggered a seismic wave observed around the globe," Hicks said.
+“This collapse triggered a seismic wave observed around the globe,” Dr Hicks said.

-Some waves became trapped in the fjord, causing what is called a seiche - sloshing of water - that lasted several days and created a distinct seismic wave, Hicks said.
-A similar landslide-generated tsunami at Greenland's Dickson Fjord in 2023 caused a wave about 650 feet (200 meters) tall and a seiche.
+Some waves became trapped in the fjord, causing what is called a seiche – sloshing of water – that lasted several days and created a distinct seismic wave, Dr Hicks said.
+A similar landslide-generated tsunami at Greenland’s Dickson Fjord in 2023 caused a wave about 200m tall and a seiche.

 Tsunamis are giant waves caused by earthquakes or volcanic eruptions under the sea or landslides.
-The tallest tsunami on record - about 1,700 feet (520 meters) - also was a localized event, occurring in Alaska's Lituya Bay in 1958 following a landslide.
+The tallest tsunami on record – about 520m – also was a localised event, occurring in Alaska’s Lituya Bay in 1958 following a landslide.

 Tsunamis in the open ocean can travel vast distances and cause incredible coastal damage and loss of life.
-The 2004 quake-induced Indian Ocean tsunami, which killed some 230,000 people, had a recorded height of 167 feet (51 meters) in Sumatra.
-The 2011 quake-induced Japan tsunami, which killed more than 15,000 people, reached about 131 feet (40 meters).
+The 2004 quake-induced Indian Ocean tsunami, which killed some 230,000 people, had a recorded height of 51m in Sumatra.
+The 2011 quake-induced Japan tsunami, which killed more than 15,000 people, reached about 40m.

 The seismic data showed there actually were warning signs before the Tracy Arm landslide.